dfreeman500/City-data/README.md

 # City-data

-* This app allows the user to get data on cities using the openweathermap.org API and webscraping from wikipedia.
+* This app allows the user to get data on cities by consuming openweathermap.org API and webscraping from wikipedia.
 You enter a city and state and then the openweathermap.org api searches for the temperature.
 If the input is valid and a temperature is returned, the program generates a wikipedia url.
 If the url is valid and has enough structure for scraping with BeautifulSoup, the program scrapes the information from the page and shows you some data.

 * A GUI flask app (flask_app.py) and command line app (main.py) are available and both have the ability to show a graph of population density. **Not all cities have the same information and wikipedia recently changed some of the structure of its city webpages - this results in some blank information.**.
 The data is exported into a csv (for each session) and also a SQLite database for data persistence across sessions.
 You can read, update, and delete the entries from within the CLI.
 The program works best for American cities.

     While running flask_app.py, an api is also running which accepts a single city/state.
 So, for example in Postman you could run